reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

     <scope>test</scope>
 </dependency>
 ```
+Here we have added two dependencies for the two AWS services - DynamoDB and S3.
+We also add a test scoped dependency on localstack to start the localstack container when the JUnit test starts and stop the container at the end of our test run.

-I created the controller class containing the endpoint and two service classes for invoking the S3 and DynamoDB services.
+After that we create the controller class containing the endpoint and two service classes for invoking the S3 and DynamoDB services.
-I used the default profile for real AWS services and created an additional profile named "local" for testing with LocalStack (mock AWS services).
+We use the default profile for real AWS services and create an additional profile named "local" for testing with LocalStack (mock AWS services).
 The LocalStack URL is configured in application-local.properties.
 Let us take a look at our CustomerProfileStore class.

 ```java